OWASP/owasp.github.io/_posts/2023-02-07-vdr-vex-comparison.md

 > key that includes a timestamp indicating the date and time of the VDR signature and associated VDR.

 In summary, a VDR should contain:
-- All vulnerabilities affecting a product or its dependencies
+- All vulnerabilities affecting a product or its' dependencies
 - Analysis describing the impact (or lack thereof) that a reported vulnerability has on a product or dependency
 - Plans to address the vulnerability
 - Signing the VDR with a trusted, verifiable, private key that includes a timestamp indicating the date and time of the VDR signature